MorpheusAIs/Morpheus/README.md

 ### Troubleshooting
 If you encounter any issues during the installation or running of Morpheus, please refer to the following resources:
 - [Morpheus GitHub Issues](https://github.com/MorpheusAIs/Morpheus/issues) - for common issues and their solutions.
-- [Ollama Installation Guide](https://ollama.com/support/mac) - for detailed instructions on installing and troubleshooting Ollama on Mac.
+- [Ollama Installation Guide](https://github.com/ollama/ollama) - for detailed instructions on installing and troubleshooting Ollama on Mac.

-Enjoy exploring Morpheus, and welcome to the community of Smart Agents!
+- [List of available APIs](https://github.com/ollama/ollama/blob/main/docs/api.md) - list of available ollama APIs Enjoy exploring Morpheus, and welcome to the community of Smart Agents!